-- New to Donor automations are used to target new donors.
-These automations target supporters, regardless of new or existing, that makes a donation for the first time.
+- New to Donor automations are used to target supporters who are new to the account with the goal of making them donors.
 Supporters can only ever enter these types of automation once.

 - Birthday Message automations will be sent to supporters on their birthday, or a set number of days before.
 The birthday is selected via the date in the supporter’s Supporter Birthday tagged field.
 Supporters can enter these types of automations more than once.

 - Card Expiry automations will target supporters when their card is due to expire for any recurring gifts they have with you.
 You set a days offset to pre-warn supporters.
 It is recommended you connect this to a hub page so that they can change their expiry date there.
 Alternatively you can ask them to set up a new gift and link them to a donation page.
 Supporters can enter these types of automations more than once.

 When you choose your automation objective, you are then required to give the automation a name and you can optionally add some notes.